The afternoon meal is usually the biggest of the day in Mexico

 P: 872 30 29

-Well-loved but hard-to-find place popular with Americans and specializing in seafood and Mayan food.
+Well-loved but hard-to-find place popular for years and specializing in seafood and Mayan food.
+Worth the trip.
 They have daily specials of traditional Yucatecan meals often including Frijol con Puerco at lunch on Mondays.
 Closed Thursdays.

 A: Av.
 Rafael E. Melgar at Calle 10 Nte